 Life is unscripted.
-Our mission is to educate students to lead and influence, whatever comes their way.
-At St. Kate’s we integrate the liberal arts into our curriculum, so you’re not just conducting a science experiment or learning Plato’s philosophy—you’re learning how to analyze complex situations with clarity and compassion and to work with all kinds of people.
+Our mission is to educate women to lead and influence, whatever comes their way.
+At St. Kate’s, we integrate the liberal arts into our curriculum, so you’re not just conducting a science experiment or learning Plato’s philosophy—you’re learning how to analyze complex situations with clarity and compassion and how to work with all kinds of people.

-St. Kate’s has the largest undergraduate college for women in the nation.
+St. Kate’s is the largest Catholic women’s college in the nation.
 Course work at our University is rigorous, and podium lectures are rare.
 Here you’ll find a free-flowing exchange of ideas, perspectives, and life stories as well as field work, internships, study abroad opportunities, and collaborative projects.
 St. Kate’s ranks in the top 5% of colleges and universities nationwide for an “unusually strong commitment to undergraduate teaching,” according to the “America’s Best Colleges” guide by U.S. News & World Report.

 Our students frequently partner with faculty on original research studies that are presented at regional and national conferences and published in peer-reviewed journals.
+In fact, for the last three years, 100% of students involved in collaborative research have been accepted to present at the National Conference on Undergraduate Research.
 Student Stephanie Burrows worked with Dr. Art Sesma to study families in homeless shelters.
 Alumna and current graduate student Carol Goulet worked on three body-image studies with Dr. Lynda Szymanski, her mentor.

 Find your “inner leader”